Graduateshotline

 For how long will the GRE scores be valid?

 GRE scores remain valid for five years from the date of the test.
-Students can choose to add their GRE score information in their work areas after the duration of 5 years if their score is considered exceptional, although it might not be considered by institutions as an official acceptable score.
+Students can choose to add their GRE score information in their work areas after the duration of 5 years if their score is considered exceptional.
+However, institutions might not consider it an officially acceptable score.

 About GRE - Complete Information